-Big Ideas: Studying life from the smallest to the biggest living systems in the world.
+Big Ideas: Studying life from the smallest molecules to the large scale interactions of living systems.

-- Why is heredity an important biological principle? - How are cells the basic unit for life? - What systems and responses have humans developed for survival?
+- Why is heredity an important biological principle? - How are cells the basic unit for life? - What systems and responses have humans developed for survival? - How do species evolve over time?

-School Assessment: Assessment Type 1: Agricultural Reports - 30%

-Assessment Type 2: Applications - 40%

-External Assessment: Assessment Type 3: External Assessment (online exam) - 30%
+School Assessment: Assessment Type 1: Skills & Applications Tasks - 40% Assessment Type 2: Investigation Folio - 30% External Assessment: Assessment Type 3: Online Exam - 30%